ethersphere/bee-docs/docs/installation/rasp-bee-ry-pi.md

 `http://localhost:8545`.
 Keep
 this open for later.

-Now we will configure your Bee node so it can access the blockchain, deploy your chequebook and start making transactions to cash out those BZZ cheques from your peers!
+Now we will configure your Bee node so it can access the blockchain, deploy your chequebook and start making transactions to cash out those xBZZ cheques from your peers!
 Type:

 ```bash
 sudo nano /etc/bee/bee.yaml